WDI-SEA/jquery-todo-ATX/README.md

 ## Bonus (Optional Section)

-- Add functionality that allows you to mark them as complete, and/or delete them.
+- Add functionality that allows you to mark each item on the list as complete, and/or be deleted from the list.
-- Create some way to edit the name/text of a todo item when you click on it.
+- Create a way to edit the name/text of a todo item when you click on it.
 - Use information from prior lesson's material to persist your list to ```localStorage```